 Where to eat in Bangkok

 You can’t come to Thai without trying the local food.
-There are many dishes in Thai cuisine, and can vary widely depending on the region where it comes from.
-In this section I’ll discuss the three most famous ones.
+There are many dishes in Thai cuisine that can vary widely depending on the region where it comes from.
+In this section, I’ll discuss the three most famous ones.

 The particularity of this restaurant is that the kitchen is on the sidewalk, while the tables are inside.
 Considering the large number of customers the restaurant has every evening, they’ve also set up tables on the sidewalk where you can admire the Thai chefs cooking Pad Thai on wood.